Download the pdf version

 Examples of violations include:

-- Failure to obtain IBC approval prior to initiating research that utilizes biohazardous
+• Failure to obtain IBC approval prior to initiating research that utilizes biohazardous materials or to

 Investigation of Suspected Noncompliance

-Promptly after receiving a suspected noncompliance report, the Office of Research Compliance (ORC) will initiate an investigation to gather facts to allow determination of the nature and extent of the concern, whether individuals are in immediate risk, and if the concern involves noncompliance with University policy or federal regulations.
-The involved individual(s) will be informed by the IBC Chair of the noncompliance investigation that is being conducted by the ORC.
+Promptly after receiving a suspected noncompliance report, Research Integrity & Compliance (RIC) will initiate an investigation to gather facts to allow determination of the nature and extent of the concern, whether individuals are in immediate risk, and if the concern involves noncompliance with University policy or federal regulations.
+The involved individual(s) will be informed by the IBC Chair of the noncompliance investigation that is being conducted by the RIC.
 A subcommittee may be appointed to conduct the investigation.
 The following considerations are evaluated during the investigation of the suspected noncompliance:

 When the investigation deems that noncompliance has occurred with University policies or federal regulations, or that there is a past, present, or future threat to biosafety, the investigator(s) will provide a report to the IBC and the Vice President of Research and Economic Development.
 The report shall include: